titouanriot/projetArchiMicro/README.md

 ALGORITHM=[algorithm]

-EXAMPLES FOR SECRET_KEY : SECRET_KEY=MYSUPERKEY
+EXAMPLE FOR SECRET_KEY : SECRET_KEY=MYSUPERKEY

-EXAMOKE FOR ALGORITHM : ALGORITHM=HS256
+EXAMPLE FOR ALGORITHM : ALGORITHM=HS256

 To Launch it, go on the backend folder and execute `uvicorn app.main:app --port 8000 --reload` (if you do not have the packages installed, you can start the .venv).
 Accessible at `http://localhost:8000`.